softwarewolves/softwarewolves-doc/technology.md

 Actually, if you play your cards right and choose one of the common programming languages that we provide a basic bot for, you do not need to develop most of the above functionality - it is already there in the basic bot.
 Perhaps unsurprisingly, you do not score any points in the contest for functionality already offered by the basic bot.
-You only start scoring when you implement functionality that is requested by the product owner, such as
+You only start scoring when you implement functionality requested by the product owner, such as
 * follow interesting voting strategies,
 * take the role of the werewolf,
 *